Draw districts by population size

 Run the Compactness test

-In Redistricting Online, you have one button that will run a test listing a variety of compactness scores.
+In Esri Redistricting, you have one button that will run a test listing a variety of compactness scores.

 - In the Analysis group, click Compactness Tests.

 The Compactness Tests table lists the measurements of each district.
 The Holes column on the right should have a zero in each row because you have already eliminated those islands during the Check Integrity test.